nasa/cFS/SECURITY.md

 CodeSonar results are not available to the public.

-CodeSonar is typically ran on a “once per release” sort of schedule.
+CodeSonar is typically ran on a "once per release" sort of schedule.

 For more information about CodeSonar, visit https://codesecure.com/our-products/codesonar.